Serq0/Secret-Text/README.md

 # Secret-Text
-Android app saves and keeps securly your hidden text.
+Android app saves and keeps securely your hidden text.